technomancy/leiningen/TUTORIAL.md

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
-Relying on snapshot dependencies is discouraged but is sometimes necessary if you need bug fixes etc. that have not made their way into a release yet.
+Relying on snapshot dependencies is discouraged but is sometimes necessary if you need bug fixes, etc. that have not made their way into a release yet.
 Adding a snapshot dependency to your project will cause Leiningen to actively go seek out the latest version of the dependency once a day when you run <tt>lein deps</tt>, (whereas normal release versions are cached in